 Burning Mouth Syndrome or Your Own Personal Hell

-After doing a lot of research and talking with my medical professionals, we concluded that I had Burning Mouth Syndrome, brought on by the dental disturbance in my life.
+After doing a lot of research and talking with my medical professionals, we concluded that I had Burning Mouth Syndrome, a medical condition brought on by the dental disturbance in my life.

 Burning mouth syndrome can appear suddenly or develop gradually over time.
 Unfortunately, the cause often can’t be determined (like in my case).
 Whatever pattern of mouth discomfort you have, burning mouth syndrome may last for months to years.
 In rare cases, symptoms may suddenly go away on their own or become less frequent.